MainulDip/AndroidDevStudy/JetpackCompose/Compose-2-Style-Animation-Theming.md

 Though this can be achieve using Material's `SwipeToDismiss` layout without building custom modifier.

 Animatable comes form `androidx.compose.animation.core.Animatable`, It's a low level animation API.
-For gesture animation it has the ability to snap instantly to the new value coming in from a gesture and stop any ongoing animation when a new touch event is triggered.
+For gesture animation it has the ability to snap instantly to the new value coming in from a gesture and stop any ongoing animation when a new touch event is triggered

 ```kotlin
 /**